vacp2p/vac.dev/_posts/2021-10-25-waku-v1-vs-waku-v2.md

 Waku v1 is expected to flood all messages across all existing connections.
 Waku v2 gossipsub will GRAFT some of these connections for full-message peerings, with the rest being gossip-only peerings.
-7. After running each scenario, we **verify that messages propagated to all peers** (comparing the number of published messages to the metrics logged by each peer).
+7. After running each iteration, we **verify that messages propagated to all peers** (comparing the number of published messages to the metrics logged by each peer).

 For Waku v1, nodes are configured as "full" nodes (i.e. with full bloom filter), while Waku v2 nodes are `relay` nodes, all subscribing and publishing to the same PubSub topic.

 ## Network size comparison

-### Scenario 1: 10 nodes
+### Iteration 1: 10 nodes

 Let's start with a small network of 10 nodes only and see how Waku v1 bandwidth usage compares to that of Waku v2.
 At this small scale we don't expect to see improved bandwidth usage in Waku v2 over Waku v1,